 By knowing who you are talking to and what they need, your job becomes simpler.
 By structuring your content to answer those pain points, you are not only creating a streamlined buyer’s journey, but you are also creating a unique experience for your audience.

 Teaching the Masses with FREE Content

 Thought leadership is not about selling right off the bat.
 It’s about opening the doors to your brand and allowing people to walk in and look around.
-From your company culture to your social media, your audience wants to know who you are before they are comfortable with the idea of giving you their hard earned money.
-And that takes time and trust through providing value into their lives, i.e., make them feel like this investment is worth it.
+From your company culture to your social media, your audience wants to know who you are before they are comfortable with the idea of giving you their hard-earned money.
+And that takes time and trust through providing value into their lives, i.e., making them feel like this investment is worth it.

 Practice Makes Progress

 Ultimately, practice makes progress.
 And to know how to be a thought leader, you at least need to try becoming one by being authentic, adding to the conversation, experimenting with your engagement, structuring your content and making it easily accessible for your audience and the larger community.
 And if you start off with these tips and apply them to your business, you’ll be well on your way to becoming a thought leader.